How To Do A Shoulder Press

 Making the shoulder press a part of your regular training regime will help you perform daily activities more effectively, and make you less likely to pick up injuries while doing other activities involving your upper body and arms.

 To get you started, here are some of our favourites.
-If you're new to the exercise, start with the shoulder press with dumbbells before moving on to the intermediate level exercises.
+If you're new to the exercise, start with the dumbbell shoulder press or shoulder press machine before moving on to the intermediate level exercises.

 COMMONLY ASKED QUESTIONS ON SHOULDER EXERCISES

 The Arnold press can be bad for the shoulders, as with any exercise, if performed incorrectly, which can increase the risk of injury.
 If you’re not sure how to do Arnold presses, ask a personal trainer for guidance.
 Practice on ensuring good form, rather than how much you’re lifting.
 Common mistakes when performing Arnold presses include over-rotating, rushing through the exercise, and lifting a weight that is too heavy.

 Shoulder presses can be a great exercise to strengthen your when performed correctly.
 But with that said, it can be bad when performed incorrectly, so make sure to take time in learning good technique to avoid injury.

 The overhead press is commonly associated as a harder exercise to perform because you aren’t pushing against a mass that doesn’t move (as you would in a bench press for example), it requires using multiple muscles at one time where deficiencies can become more prominent, the primary muscles are relatively smaller muscles in comparison to other compound exercises.
 For reasons such as these, you would expect your one rep max to be lower.

 A military press is performed with feet positioned more closer together than an overhead press.
 This removes stability, making it more challenging for the core than an overhead press.

 Shoulder Press Tips

 - To get the most contraction out of your shoulders don't fully extend your arms or touch the dumbbells together